oslabs-beta/kafkafix/README.md

 ### Creating a Partition

-> 1. Click on Create a Paritition button.
+> 1. Click on Create a Partition button.
 > 2. Then pass in a number of partitions to be added for the topic.

 ## Contribute